This page provides summary information on the following subjects:

-Strengths and limitations of the model
+Strengths and limitations of the model (to top of page)

 Water flow and solute transport in top soils are important elements in many environmental studies.
 The agro- and ecohydrological model SWAP (Soil-Water-Plant-Atmosphere) has been developed and is strong in simulation of simultaneously water flow, solute transport, heat flow, macropore flow and crop growth at field scale level.